asifshigri12/asifshigri12/README.md

 - 💞️ I’m looking to collaborate on projects related to data analysis, economic research, and sustainable tourism in Pakistan.
 - 📫 How to reach me: You can reach me through my GitHub profile or via LinkedIn (https://www.linkedin.com/in/msifshigri/).
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am the co-founder of North Trip, promoting eco-friendly tourism in Pakistan, and I am also planning a family trip to Skardu soon!
+- ⚡ Fun fact: I am the co-founder of North Trip, promoting eco-friendly tourism in Pakistan.